 You are usually required to pay the full amount of your monthly rent each month until the case is over.
 If the protective order is entered after the beginning of the month, the judge may only make you pay for part of that month.

 If there are major housing code violations in your apartment, you can ask the judge to set the protective order at a lower amount because your apartment is not worth the full rent.
 The judge may set a separate hearing, called a "Bell" hearing to determine how much rent you should have to pay during the case.
-If your case is set for a Bell hearing, you will need to be prepared to show the judge that there are problems in your apartment, by telling the judge about the problems or bringing pictures or witness with you to Court.
+If your case is set for a Bell hearing, you will need to be prepared to show the judge that there are problems in your apartment, by telling the judge about the problems or bringing pictures or witnesses with you to Court.
 You will also need to convince the judge that the landlord knows about the problems and hasn't fixed them.

 You can also request a hearing if there is a disagreement about how much rent you should have to pay if you have a voucher that covers some or all of your rent.
 You can tell the judge if the landlord is asking for a protective order that is higher than your share of the rent.